ada-ros/ada4ros2/README.md

 [![Foxy CI](https://github.com/ada-ros/ada4ros2/workflows/Foxy%20CI/badge.svg)](https://github.com/ada-ros/ada4ros2/actions)

 # ada4ros2
 Main repository of the RCLAda project.
-Currently available for Ubuntu 18.04 LTS and ROS2 Dashing.
+Currently available for Ubuntu 18.04 LTS and ROS2 Dashing/Foxy.

 This repository is actually a ROS2 workspace.
 It can be checked out directly and compiled as a regular ROS2 overlay.
 Package repositories are brought in as submodules and are individually available at https://github.com/ada-ros/